OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-22.md

 ## Acts 22:20

-And when the blood of your witness Stephen was being shed, I also was standing nearby and approving, and watching over the cloaks of those who were killing him.’
+And when the blood of your martyr Stephen was being shed, I was there, giving my approval and watching over the garments of those who were executing him.’

 ## Acts 22:21